 Atlanta Dominance

-Hartsfield-Jackson Atlanta International Airport (ATL) is the world's busiest airport by passenger count and is overwhelmingly dominated by Delta Air Lines.
-Delta controls approximately 70% of traffic at ATL, operating 968+ daily flights and serving 215+ destinations from this single hub.
-This concentration of operations is unprecedented among U.S. airlines and provides Delta with extraordinary operational and commercial advantages:
+Hartsfield-Jackson Atlanta International Airport (ATL) is the world's busiest airport by passenger count and is dominated by Delta Air Lines.
+Delta controls approximately 70% of traffic at ATL, the highest concentration among U.S. airlines (2024 DOT data), operating 968+ daily flights and serving 215+ destinations from this single hub.
+This dominance provides Delta with significant operational and commercial advantages:

-Network Leverage: ATL's connectivity allows Delta to construct extremely efficient hub-and-spoke networks, connecting short-haul markets to long-haul international services with minimal passenger friction.
-A customer from New Orleans can reach Tokyo, Reykjavik, or London with a convenient connection through Atlanta.
+Network Efficiency: ATL's connectivity allows Delta to construct efficient hub-and-spoke networks, connecting domestic markets to long-haul international routes with single-connection service.
+A customer from New Orleans can reach Tokyo with one connection through Atlanta.

 Secondary Hubs